unikraft/summer-of-code-2021/content/en/docs/sessions/04-complex-applications/index.md

 The SQLite start command has several parameters:

-• `k` indicates the executable resulting from the build of the entire system together withtheRedisapplication
+• `k` indicates the executable resulting from the build of the entire system together with the `SQLite application`

 • `e` indicates the path to the shared directory where the Unikraft filesystem will be mounted

 • `m` indicates the memory allocated to the application

 To load the SQLite script you can use the following command `.read <sqlite_script_name.sql>`.
 And in the end, you can run `select * from tab` to see the contents of the table.

 If everything runs as expected, then you'll see the following output: